LETS-C: Leveraging Text Embedding for Time Series Classification: Methodology

-Next, we utilized OpenAI's \texttt{text-embedding-3-large} model \cite{openai_large_embeddings} to embed the formatted time series into the embedding space.
-This model was selected for several reasons: it is highly ranked on the Massive Text Embedding Benchmark (MTEB) leaderboard \cite{MTEBleaderboard, muennighoff2022mteb}, known for its effectiveness in a variety of downstream tasks such as text search and sentence similarity; it supports a high maximum token length of 8191, accommodating our time series datasets; and it offers a high-dimensional vector space of 3072 dimensions.
-This large dimensionality captures a broad spectrum of temporal features, yet the model allows for truncation to reduce dimensions as needed for specific applications without substantial loss of semantic information \cite{kusupati2022matryoshka}.
-This capability to truncate dimensions is particularly advantageous for optimizing computational efficiency while maintaining robust performance in downstream applications, aligning well with our goal of a lightweight framework.
+Next, we utilized the \texttt{text-embedding-3-large} model \cite{openai_large_embeddings} to embed the formatted time series into the embedding space.
+It is important to note that we are using only the text embedding model, unlike the LLMs used in previous works \cite{jin2023time, zhou2024one, gruver2024large}.
+This model was selected for several reasons: it is highly ranked on the Massive Text Embedding Benchmark (MTEB) leaderboard \cite{muennighoff2022mteb, MTEBleaderboard}, known for its effectiveness in a variety of downstream tasks such as text search and sentence similarity; it supports a high maximum token length of 8191, accommodating our time series datasets; and it offers a high-dimensional vector space of 3072 dimensions.
+This large dimensionality captures a broad spectrum of temporal features, additionally the model allows for truncation to reduce dimensions as needed for specific applications without substantial loss of semantic information \cite{kusupati2022matryoshka}.
+This capability to truncate dimensions is particularly advantageous for optimizing efficiency while maintaining robust performance, aligning well with our goal of a lightweight framework.

-In particular, we take each dimension of $\mathbf{x_i}$ and generate the corresponding text embedding.
-Thus, we transform $\mathbf{x_i} \in \mathbb{R}^{d \times l_{x}}$ into embeddings $\mathbf{e_i} \in \mathbb{R}^{d \times l_{e}}$, where $d$ is the multivariate dimension, $l_x$ is the length of the time series, and $l_e$ is the length of the embedding.
-Alternatively, each time series can be divided into separate patches where each patch has a corresponding text embedding.
-However, this alternative is not scalable and did not yield significant performance benefits empirically.
-Note that the embedding computation in \letsc{} is a one-time pass, contrasting with the persistent computational cost by models such as OneFitsAll which rely on partially frozen transformer-based components.

-To validate that text embeddings are suitable for time series classification, we compared the cosine similarities of text embeddings of time series from the same and different classes.
-Our results show consistently higher intra-class similarity than inter-class.
-This highlights the effectiveness of text embeddings in time series tasks (see Section~\ref{sec:additional_results}).

-\textbf{Fusing Embedding and Time Series} Next, we perform an element-wise addition of the embedding to the preprocessed time series, while preserving the maximum length between the two.
-Specifically, $\mathbf{x_i} \in \mathbb{R}^{d \times l_{x}}$ are added with embeddings $\mathbf{e_i} \in \mathbb{R}^{d \times l_e}$.
-If $l_x$ and $l_e$ do not match, we pad the shorter one with zeros to align their sizes before addition, resulting in a combined representation in $\mathbb{R}^{d \times max(l_x, l_e)}$.
-The direct addition of embeddings to the time series data is analogous to the use of positional embeddings in NLP, which enriches the sequence representation with additional structural and contextual information.
-As a result, it enables both time series and text embeddings to contribute to the learning process, thereby enhancing the model’s ability to effectively interpret complex temporal patterns (Section \ref{sec:additional_results} show alternative fusion approaches are less effective).